 Lighter roasts are described by their fruitiness and brightness specifically because of their highly prominent acidity.
 These roasts have become popular because of the rise of brewing methods such as pour-over coffee.
-Go for darker roasts to avoid the pronounced acidity in your coffee.
+Go for dark roast coffee to avoid the pronounced acidity in your coffee.

-The best combination are lower altitude Arabica beans with a dark roast to enjoy a cup of low acid coffee.
+The best combination are lower altitude Arabica beans with a dark roast coffee to enjoy a cup of low acid coffee.

 Can You Brew Low Acidic Coffee?

 It is possible to brew coffee that’s lower in acid.
 The first thing you need to keep in mind is the bean.
 Once you have found a low acid coffee bean through the tips above, you can further reduce the acid in your final cup through the brew process tips below:

 Cold brewing your coffee can be a very effective way to reduce the acidity in your coffee.
-A cold brew has up to 60% less acidic value than hot brewing the same beans!
+A cold brew coffee has up to 60% less acidic value than hot brewing the same beans!

 Adding a splash of milk (What does soy milk in coffee taste like?) or cream can help balance some of the acidity in your coffee.
 Because milk is closer to neutral on the pH scale, it will help lower the acidity in your coffee.
 Be careful though, light roasts tend to make milk acidic too, so this method is preferred with darker roasts.

 Brew with Eggshells

 Eggshells are used to balance acidity in many things, including soil, because of their alkaline properties.
 They will help neutralize the acidity of your coffee, and will also remove some of the bitter taste.
 The eggshells work perfectly when you make coffee to result in less acidity.

 Simply put some egg shells into the filter with the coffee grounds and brew your coffee as you always do.
 The difference is that you have a cup of low acid coffee vs coffee with higher levels of acidity.